By Quinn Slack on February 8, 2018

 Sourcegraph now ships with a selection of built-in, common saved searches.
 Click Queries and then Discover built-in searches to view a list of built-in searches that are useful in most codebases.
 This includes searches for code committed with copyleft (GPL) licenses, security and authentication changes, and potential secrets and API tokens.
 Save the ones that look useful to you to start monitoring your codebase.

-Code intelligence can now be added to any Sourcegraph Server instance with a single command.
-(Previously it required the Kubernetes-based Data Center deployment option.)
+Code intelligence can now be added to any Sourcegraph instance with a single command.
+(Previously it required the Kubernetes-based cluster deployment option.)

 Code intelligence makes reviewing and navigating code easier with go-to-definition, find-references, and hover tooltips.
-By connecting the popular Sourcegraph browser extension to Sourcegraph Server, you can even get code intelligence inline on GitHub and GitHub Enterprise (on PRs and code files).
+By connecting the popular Sourcegraph browser extension to Sourcegraph, you can even get code intelligence inline on GitHub and GitHub Enterprise (on PRs and code files).

 You can now easily configure Sourcegraph to search across all of your GitLab projects (on GitLab.com, GitLab CE, and GitLab EE).
 Just put in your access token in site config (using the "Add GitLab projects" button), restart, and select which projects to enable.
 See the documentation for full instructions.
-As always, repositories from code hosts other than GitHub and GitLab can be added through the repos.list configuration option.
+As always, Git repositories from code hosts other than GitHub and GitLab can also be added.

 Search scopes are now accessible on every page to more easily filter your search.
 Click the down-arrow next to the search bar to view your scopes and refine your search.
 See the documentation on adding search scopes.

 We’ve added search scope pages to more easily share search scopes among team members.
 Add the